-The exhibition at the National Gallery of Ireland mainly focussed on Fontana as a portraitist, featuring the Klesch Collection’s Portrait of Count Gentile Sassatelli as a prime example of her most famous genre.
+The exhibition at the National Gallery of Ireland will mainly focus on Fontana as a portraitist, featuring the Klesch Collection’s Portrait of Count Gentile Sassatelli as a prime example of her most famous genre.
 A colonel and captain of the Papal State cavalry, Sassatelli (1530s–1583) was a prominent nobleman from Imola and in 1562 he was made a Knight of the Order of St Stephen by Cosimo I de’ Medici (1519-1574).
-Befitting of Sassatelli’s status and achievements, Fontana chose to depict him in the official aristocratic style of portraiture prevalent in Europe at that time and showcased his wealth and refined taste.
+Befitting Sassatelli’s status and achievements, Fontana chose to depict him in the official aristocratic style of portraiture prevalent in Europe at that time and showcased his wealth and refined taste.
 The table beside him displays a plumed helmet and intricately embroidered belt holding a dagger, which complement his ceremonial armour.
 Behind him, an illusionistic recession of rooms hints at the sprawling size of Sassatelli’s palazzo and the upper right corner of the painting features the Sassatelli coat-of-arms, proudly including the Cross of the Order of St Stephen.
 Measuring 217.5 cm in height, this imposing portrait was intended to hang in the grand salon of an aristocratic palace, ensuring that Sassatelli’s achievements could be admired and remembered for generations to come.